vidya13/Automation/README.md

 # Testing

 To run this script first Clone the git repo https://github.com/vidya13/Automation

-Go to that folder and run the below command
+Go to that folder and run the below commands

+   Bundle Install and then run the below to execute test

    rspec /Users/vidya.narasimhan/vidya/Automation/spec/feature/stepdefinition/test.rb'